 Not everyone can visit their friends and families as much as they would necessarily wish to.
 People may live a great distance away or have a busy life that does not allow them to visit others regularly.
 Video calls can enable people to have virtual visits, which can lessen any guilt they may feel about not being able to be there in person.

 Whether a person is isolating due to health conditions, is physically unable to get out and about, or simply has nowhere to go, video calls can help reduce feelings of loneliness.
-Studies have demonstrated that there is a link between video calls and reduced feelings of loneliness and social isolation.

 Video calls can mean that despite the distance, friends and family members can maintain relationships.
 Being able to see someone’s face can make a person feel closer to them than just a phone call, and video calls can be a substitute for face-to-face meetups when these are not feasible.